Pool your portfolio for crypto, fiat loans on MyConstant.

 Can I choose to auto top-up some loans and manually top-up others?

 No. You can only toggle auto top-up on or off for all multi-collateral loans at the same time.
-However, you can choose this setting separately for each isolated (single-collateral) loan.
+Auto top-up only works for multi-collateral loans.
+For isolated loans, you must manually top-up yourself.

 Will I still receive notifications to repay individual multi-collateral loans on schedule?